xz-pisces/Inner-body/README.md

 # Dataset

 The dataset (current version 1.0) can be downloaded from Baidu Netdisk or IEEE-Dataport.
-.
+(In a day or two)

 ### 1.Synthetic Dataset.